Asian shares mixed as recession worries temper Wall St gains

 The two-year U.S. Treasury yield, which tends to more closely track expectations for action from the Federal Reserve, was more reserved.
 It held steady at 4.26%.

-U.S. benchmark crude oil shed 3 cents to $76.20 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil gained 12 cents to $76.35 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 1.2% on Tuesday.

-Brent crude, the pricing basis for international trading, was unchanged at $79.99 per barrel.
+Brent crude, the pricing basis for international trading, picked up 26 cents to $80.25 per barrel.

-AP Business Writers Stan Choe, Damian J. Troise and Alex Veiga contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.